lhermann/lukashermann.dev/content/writing/monthly-update-2022-07.md

 But in the back of my mind, I couldn't help but wonder... what if something goes wrong?
 What if my product isn't as good as I think it is?

 For the next 24 hours, I will be glued to my screen, promoting the product, answering questions, and doing whatever it takes to get it to the top.
-It's a tough battle, but they're determined to come out on top.
+It's a tough battle, but I'm determined to come out on top.

 The minutes ticked by slowly, but eventually the first upvotes started rolling in.
 And then the comments.